kelvinbrinham/StrategyBacktest/README.md

 ## Usage

 To run the backtest, run `poetry run python main.py` from the strategybacktest directory of the repository.
-Parameters such as risk free rate can be changed in the `main.py` file.
+Parameters such as risk-free rate can be changed in the `main.py` file.
 Feel free to look through the docstrings in the other files to see what other parameters can be changed.

+The LaTeX_tables.py script can be used to generate LaTeX tables of the results from the output Excel files.
+The tables are saved in the `tables` directory.
+This is included in a separate script because one may wish to run multiple backtests and include the results in a single table produced by the LaTeX_tables.py script.

 ---